Who's who

 Steve has been associated with Attend for many years, leading the development and delivery of a wide range of accredited volunteer management programmes.
 His work with Attend includes an involvement in Attend Academy, which puts together and delivers a range of professional training and accredited programmes tailored to the voluntary sector.
 His current work is focusing on the design and delivery of on-line courses.
 He also leads on research and evaluation, working with a range of Attend’s projects to establish the impact of the volunteering contributions, and identifying opportunities for learning and development.

-Steve is also undertaking Doctoral studies focusing on community engagement, and in his spare time supports local community groups on committees, currently with Friends of Milton and Friends of Old Subbuteo.
+In his spare time, Steve supports local community groups projects and committees, for example nature projects with Friends of Milton and inclusivity events with Friends of Old Subbuteo.

 Contact email address: stephen.moreton@attend.org.uk